mfocchi/lab-docker/install_docker_windows.md

 Install Docker on Windows
 ================================================================================

-1. Install  Windows Subsystem for Linux (WSL).
+1. First Install  Windows Subsystem for Linux (WSL).
 Open a command prompt with **administration** privileges and type.
-Unfortunately WSL installs the ubuntu 22 version, that is incompatible with ROS (only supports ROS2).
-Hence, we are forced to use Docker (Ubuntu 20 image)

 ```powershell
 wsl --install
 ```

 New Linux installations, installed using the `wsl --install` command, will be set to WSL 2 by default.
+Unfortunately WSL/WSL2 installs the ubuntu 22 version, that is incompatible with ROS (only supports ROS2).
+Hence, we are forced to use Docker (Ubuntu 20 image).

 2. install ubuntu terminal from Microsoft Store
 3. launch ubuntu terminal from start to open a terminal